oSoWoSo/disroot-howto/pages/02.nextcloud/02.Apps/Calendar/docs.md

 ![](calendar_edit_menu7.png)

-The persons you invite will receive an automatic email with the invitation.
+The people you invite will receive an automaticly generated email with the invitation.
 Any changes you make to the event will be automatically sent by email to the person you've added.

-When you're done with everything, just press create at the end of the panel, and your event will appear on the screen<br>
+When you're done with everything, just press create at the end of the panel, and your event will appear on the screen

 ----------------------------
 ## Edit or delete events
-To edit or delete an event you've created, just double click it on your screen, edit it and then press "update".
+To edit or delete an event you've created, just click the event on your screen, edit it and then press "update".
-To delete it, you will find the big red button.<br>
+To delete it, you will find the big red button.

 ![](calendar_edit_menu8.png)